 12. Enjoy Live Theater Performances

-Walla Walla boasts a number of amazing and historic theaters where you can see live music concerts, fundraising events, theatre productions, comedy, and so much more.
+Walla Walla boasts a number of amazing and historic theaters where you can see live music concerts, fundraising events, theater productions, comedy, and so much more.
 The Gesa Power House Theater is a popular venue inside a renovated former utility station that today boasts regular performances and community events.
 The Little Theater of Walla Walla is another amazing place to see productions, and given they’ve been doing it since 1944; you can bet they know what they’re doing!

 What are your favorite things to do in Walla Walla?
 Let us know in the comments.